 The combination of an Optimistic Rollups framework and the Cartesi Machine Emulator enables the development of smart contracts and dApps using any package or library that is available for Linux.
 This allows developers to break free from the scalability limitations of the Ethereum Virtual Machine (EVM), and brings the rise of a new blockchain era to handle real-life and complex use cases.

 As explained in the previous section, the Cartesi Rollups framework achieves scalability by moving the bulk of the computation outside the blockchain, using the ledger as a data source but not as an execution environment.
-As such, the solution contains both on-chain (layer-1) and off-chain (layer-2) components.
+As such, the solution contains both on-chain (L1) and off-chain (L2) components.

 Rollups HTTP APIs

 Now that we have described the architecture of a Cartesi dApp and how the front-end and back-end communicate with the Cartesi Rollups framework, let’s step back a bit to discuss how a dApp can be implemented in practice.